Crop Specialist Salary in the United States

-How much does a Crop Specialist make?
+How much does a Crop Specialist make in the United States?

 Crop Specialist Salaries by Percentile